Essential Oils For Sunburn Treatment

 Combine the best of the above natural remedies in a soothing essential oil sunburn spray.
 That way, it’s easy to refresh your sunburned skin with a spritz whenever you get the urge to itch.
 Take it with you in a travel-sized aerosol and go about your day without letting your sunburn ruin it.

 - 2 tablespoons of aloe vera

 - 2 tablespoons of witch hazel

-Place the resulting mixture in a 2 oz spray bottle.
+Place the sunburn treatment mixture in a 2.5 oz spray bottle.
 Shake before spraying and apply generously over the affected areas.

-Aloe vera is a sunburn soother and causes cell regeneration, while Peppermint, Lavender, and Magnolia combine to reduce itchiness, promote relaxation, and even cool your skin down.
+Aloe vera is a sunburn soother and causes cell regeneration, while Peppermint, and Lavender combine to reduce itchiness, promote relaxation, and even cool your skin down.
 Combined with witch hazel’s tannins, this mixture can help you feel better, sooner.

 Which Oil Has the Highest SPF?

 Some homemade sunscreen recipes call for sun-protectant oils with SPF, including Coconut oil and Carrot Seed essential oil.
 Is there any truth to the claim about essential oils with SPF, or should you stick to store-bought sunscreens?

 Does Carrot Seed oil really have a high enough SPF to protect your skin from sunburn?
 The short answer is probably not.